mbroemme/vdi-stream-client/README.md

 You need to add additional `<redirdev>` sections to redirect multiple devices and increase the port number accordingly.
 After reloading libvirt and starting the Virtual Machine with the configuration above, you can redirect a local USB device.
-You can get a list of available devices with their `<vendor_id>` and `<product_id>` with `lsusb` command.
+You can get a list of available devices with their `<vendorID>` and `<productID>` with `lsusb` command.

 ```
-vdi-stream-client --session <sessionID> --peer <peerID> --redirect <vendor_id>:<product_id>:4000
+vdi-stream-client --session <sessionID> --peer <peerID> --redirect <vendorID>:<productID>@<ip>#4000
 ```

 Once connection is established it will redirect the local USB device to the host and setup drivers.
-Repeating `--redirect` options are allowed to redirect multiple USB devices.
+Multiple USB devices can be redirected using `,` separator to the `--redirect` switch.
 They will be reassigned if the client reconnects to the host.
-Moreover, devices are reconnected to the host automatically when you unplug and plug it again to the USB port.
+Moreover, devices are reconnected to the host automatically when you unplug and plug them again to the USB port.
+If the devices are not connected during startup of the client, they are monitored and redirected as soon as they are attached to the client.

 # Future